Cirkeline: Video Games

+Circleen: City Mouse (1998, PC), an interactive story-game based on the film of the same name was released on CD-ROM in 1998.
+The game was developed by Gonzoft.

 The mobile game Cirkeline (2012, iOS) was released on the 12th of January 2012.
 The game was developed by Betapilot.

 Stamps

 In 2002, Post Danmark (the Danish postal service) made four postage stamp featuring Danish comic book characters.
 The stamps featured Cirkeline, Valhalla, Rasmus Klump, and Jungledyret Hugo.